vipashachikate/greyatom-python-for-data-science/Greyatom-projects/README.md

 ### Project Overview

- It is a student mangement system.
+ It is a student mangement system,where all the student related data can be stored.
  Language used is python.
+ It is like a basic project for beginners.

 ### Learnings from the project

- learnt about python.
-string,lists,dictionaries are used.
+you will learn to create a student management system using python. you will get to know about strings,lists and dictionaries in python and their basic operations.